SirAnxious/ITI_Intensive_Training/README.md

 # Intensive Training Bootcamp

 ## Goal
-- Full study of Several topics in a short period of time to prepare trainees for the current market need.
+- Full study of Several topics in a short period of time to prepare trainees for the current market needssssss.

 ## Structure
 - Each Folder is a Topic, inside of it are Days